danog/MadelineProtoDocs/docs/PHP/danog/MadelineProto/EventHandler/Message/ChannelMessage.md

 * `$imported`: `bool` Whether this message was [imported from a foreign chat service](https://core.telegram.org/api/import)
 * `$psaType`: `?string` For Public Service Announcement messages, the PSA type
 * `$nextSent`: `?self` @readonly For sent messages, contains the next message in the chain if the original message had to be split.
+* `$views`: `?int` View counter for messages from channels or forwarded from channels
+* `$forwards`: `?int` Forward counter for messages from channels or forwarded from channels
+* `$signature`: `?string` Author of the post, if signatures are enabled for messages from channels or forwarded from channels
 * `$id`: `int` Message ID
 * `$out`: `bool` Whether the message is outgoing
 * `$chatId`: `int` ID of the chat where the message was sent